maptalks/servletrest/README.md

 restservlet
 ===========

-A simple, light-weighted restful servlet framework for JAVA
+A simple, light-weighted, easy-to-use restful servlet framework for JAVA.